 Back when we housed our applications in private data centers, we could rely on the network perimeter to provide a layer of security.
 Unfortunately, much of this has evaporated with the move to cloud providers.
 Many recent data breaches have occurred because of incorrect configurations and assignment of roles that are too broad in the permissions they allow.

-Zero-trust is a principle synonymous with cloud security.
-In a zero-trust world, all entities are considered untrustworthy and must authenticate themselves before being granted access to resources.
-Best practices also dictate the application of the principle of least privilege.
+Zero trust model is a principle synonymous with cloud security.
+In a zero trust architecture, all entities are considered untrustworthy and must authenticate themselves before being granted access to resources.
+Best practices dictate the application of the principle of least privilege.
 Least privilege means that we grant an entity the least possible combination of permissions required to accomplish its tasks.

-At the center of zero-trust is the IAM system.
+At the center of zero trust security framework is the IAM system.
 IAM systems use a variety of methods to establish the identity of a resource and then use roles to assign permissions.
-Implementing, maintaining, and monitoring IAM to ensure that the principles of least privilege are applied while maintaining granular access to resources is central to the security of your cloud infrastructure.
+Implementing, maintaining, and monitoring IAM to ensure that the security principles of least privilege are applied while maintaining granular access to resources is central to the security of your cloud infrastructure.

-Maintaining the integrity of your applications and data is of utmost importance to all organizations.
+Maintaining the integrity of your applications and data is of utmost importance to all IT security and cloud organizations.
 Fortunately, you don’t have to embark on this journey alone.
-Organizations like Sonrai Security have vast depths of experience in designing, managing, and protecting data for the largest enterprises in the world.
+Organizations, like Sonrai Security, have vast depths of experience in designing, managing, and protecting data for the largest enterprises in the world.
 Whether you’re hosting your applications in AWS, Azure, Google Cloud, or pursuing a multi-cloud strategy across multiple providers, Sonrai has the experience to help you design and manage a security strategy that works and is easier to maintain and scale.